openebs-archive/openebs-docs/docs/FAQ.md

   ```

-7.Restart the replicas.
+7. Restart the replicas.
 You must delete all the replicas of a pod using a single command.
-In the below example Percona is running with a single replica.
+In the example given below, Percona is running with a single replica.

   ```
   root@OpenEBS:~# kubectl get pods